 Sunday, April 28, 2019 Boston Park Plaza

-The Associates of the Boston Public Library will be holding the 31st annual Literary Lights dinner on Sunday, April 28, 2019 at the Boston Park Plaza.
-This annual black tie event is our opportunity to honor outstanding writers from the Northeast and to celebrate their contributions to literature.
+The Associates of the Boston Public Library formally invites you to join us for the 31st annual Literary Lights dinner on Sunday, April 28, 2019 at the Boston Park Plaza.
+This annual black tie optional event is our opportunity to honor outstanding writers from the Northeast and to celebrate their contributions to literature.

 In addition to celebrating the accomplishments of these outstanding writers, proceeds from Literary Lights support the David McCullough Conservation Fund, William O. Taylor Art Preservation Fund, Associates Endowment Fund, and the Associates of the Boston Public Library's operations.

 If you would like to receive a mailed invitation or for more information about sponsorship opportunities, please contact the Associates office at firstname.lastname@example.org or (617) 536-3886.
 Thank you.